Symmatiq/rstreams-platform-cdk/README.md

 This infrastructure follows AWS best practices for security.
 The IAM roles created have the minimum required permissions to function.
 The ApiRole construct provides a standardized approach to Lambda role creation with appropriate permissions.

-## Customization

-To customize the infrastructure, modify the appropriate files in the `lib/` directory:

-- `rstreams-platform-stack.ts` - Main stack definition
-- `constructs/` directory - Individual components like Auth, Bus, etc.
-- `helpers/` directory - Utility functions and mappings

-## Migration from CloudFormation

-This CDK project is a direct port of the original CloudFormation template.
-It maintains all the same resources, configurations, and dependencies, but takes advantage of CDK's programming model for better maintainability.

-## Troubleshooting

-- **IAM Role Name Length Issues** - If you encounter IAM role name length errors, the stack uses name truncation helpers to ensure names stay within AWS limits
-- **Missing Export Errors** - Ensure all required exports exist in the destination region when using cross-region functionality
-- **DynamoDB Capacity** - Tune the DynamoDB capacity settings based on your workload requirements